its-dirg/doc_docker/config.rst

         run.ps1

 The folder etc contains configurations and sometimes also the logs.
-The logs are mapped to this folder to make it easier to read to logs on the host without needing to ssh to the container.
+The logs are mapped to this folder to make it easier to read the logs on the host without needing to ssh to the container.

 For more information about run.sh and run.ps1 view :ref:`run`.